AndreMIsidoro/command_line/nmap/README.md

 	-sC: equivalent to --script=default; runs default scripts
 	-sV: Probe open ports to determine service/version info -oA <basename>: Output in the three major formats at once

+## Use nmap with a proxy (like Burp or ZAP)

+Just add the --proxies flag to specify the proxy to be used:

+	nmap --proxies http://127.0.0.1:8080 SERVER_IP -pPORT -Pn -sC